InbalBu/LeageofLegends/README.md

 # Leage Of Legends App 🎮

+Link to project: https://leageof-legends.vercel.app/ <br/>
-Leage of Legends app that includes all champions.
+Leage of Legends app that includes all champions. <br/>
 Their names, tags, images, skills and more!

  # What can you do in my app? 👈🏼